Focus on the People and Issues that Inspire You Most

 ASCA

-In Feb 2023, the M.S Counseling: School Counseling concentration earned national recognition through the American School Counselor Association (ASCA) Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP).
-Attaining this specialty recognition was an essential component of maintaining CAEP accreditation as an advanced program, and it required the program to demonstrate they meet each of the ASCA School Counselor Preparation Program Standards.
+In February 2023, the M.S Counseling: School Counseling concentration earned national recognition through the American School Counselor Association (ASCA) Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP).
+Attaining this specialty recognition was an essential component of maintaining CAEP accreditation as an advanced program, and it required the program to demonstrate it meets each of the ASCA School Counselor Preparation Program Standards.
 NSU is the first-ever program to be awarded this national recognition by ASCA.
-More information about the ASCA SPA can be found HERE.
+More information about the ASCA SPA.

 PYCL 0503 - Counseling Theories for School Counselors+ (3 credits)